zhoujiagen/learning-dbms/docs/overview/DBMSArch.md

 <!-- Significance to the field; in relation to your own work -->

-while many of the algorithms and abstractions used by a DBMS are textbook materal, there has been relatively sparse coverage in the literature of the systems desion issues that make a DBMS work.
+while many of the algorithms and abstractions used by a DBMS are textbook material, there has been relatively sparse coverage in the literature of the systems desion issues that make a DBMS work.

 this paper presents **an architecture discussion of DBMS design principles**, including: